When Your Final Exam Is Surviving the Wilderness

 Sporting pigtails, glasses, and Xtratufs—the brown neoprene boots affectionately called “the Alaskan sneaker”—Bright didn’t look like a serial killer.
 Yet in her hands was her latest victim: a chubby sea cucumber the color of burnt umber.
 Bright cleaved the slippery echinoderm down the middle, then removed several white slivers of meat and cooked them over a fire she’d built.
 It was time for breakfast.

 All around her, on the rocky gray beach, 19 of Bright’s classmates were performing similar drills.
 In total, the Coast Guard had dropped 103 Schoenbar Middle School students—the majority of Ketchikan, Alaska’s eighth graders—on six nearby uninhabited islands to survive for two days and nights last May.
-I’d accompanied Bright’s group to Back Island, where, like the rest of their classmates, each student had brought nothing more than a 10-by-15-foot sheet of plastic, a sleeping bag, clothing, and whatever additional supplies (rice, knives, foil, twine, matches) they could fit into a 12-ounce metal coffee can.
+I’d accompanied Bright’s group to Back Island, where, like the rest of their classmates, students had each brought nothing more than a 10-by-15-foot sheet of plastic, a sleeping bag, clothing, and whatever additional supplies (rice, knives, foil, twine, matches) they could fit into a 12-ounce metal coffee can.

 “The survival trip,” as it’s known in this isolated island community, has occurred annually for 45 years.
 It serves not only as the students’ final science exam but also, more importantly, as preparation for growing up in the unforgiving wilderness they call home.